Juvenile Indigent Defense Delivery System

 In Kentucky, youth have a right to counsel in the following post-disposition proceedings:

-- A youth has a right “to be represented in any … post-disposition proceeding that the attorney and the [youth] considers appropriate.
-However, if the counsel appointed …, with the court involved, determines that it is not a proceeding that a reasonable person with adequate means would be willing to bring at his or her own expense, there shall be no further right to be represented by counsel under the provisions of this chapter.”
+- A youth, whether indigent or not, “who is in the custody of the Department of Juvenile Justice and is residing in a residential treatment center or detention center is entitled to be represented on a legal claim related to [their] confinement involving violations of federal or state statutory rights or constitutional rights.”
 Ky.
-Rev. Stat. § 31.110(3).
-In addition, a minor, whether indigent or not, who is in the custody of the Department of Juvenile Justice and is residing in a residential treatment center or detention center is entitled to be represented on a legal claim related to his or her confinement involving violations of federal or state statutory rights or constitutional rights.”
-Ky.
-Rev. Stat. § 31.110(5).
+Rev. Stat.
+Ann. § 31.110(4).

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.

 The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Kentucky:

 - No statute specifies the youngest age at which a youth can be adjudicated delinquent.